emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

 The purpose of :c:func:`MPS_FIX1` is to provide a fast check as to whether a reference is "of interest" to the MPS.
 It is legitimate to call this on any word: it does not even have to be an address.
-So if have a mixture of references and non-references in your object, it might turn out to be faster to call :c:func:`MPS_FIX1` on each word before you even determine whether or not the word is a reference.
+So if you have a mixture of references and non-references, it might turn out to be faster to call :c:func:`MPS_FIX1` on each word before you even determine whether or not the word is a reference.

 Whether this is in fact an optimization depends on the proportion of references to non-references, on how often genuine references turn out to be "of interest", and what kind of code the compiler has generated.
-There is no substitute for experimentation.
+There is no substitute for measurement.

 .. note::